katherine-enos-google/spark-on-k8s-operator/docs/quick-start-guide.md

 | `spark_application_controller_longest_running_processor_microseconds` | Longest running processor in microseconds |

-The following is a list of all the configurations the operators supports for metrics:
+The following lists the configurations that the operator supports for metrics:

 ```bash
 -enable-metrics=true